mygoal-javadeveloper/InterviewTasks/README.md

 # InterviewTasks
-This repository contains all the tasks given during interviews
+This repository contains all the tasks given during interviews.
+I am uploading as submitted.

 |Job Title|Task|Task Link|Date Submitted|Any thing to say|
 |:----:|:----:|:----:|:----:|:----:|